-Commentary is therefore a common form of writing, for the common good.
-It has gained greater traction in this era of comment pane windows and interactive readings online.
-Comments are coming to be privileged on par with information and data, at last.
-This site is my own reflective zone of commentary on the topics that inspire me most: literature, politics, daily life, and culture.
+Commentary is common.
+It’s for the common good.
+It has gained greater traction in this era of comment-pane windows and interactive online engagement.
+This site is my own reflective zone of commentary on some of the topics that inspire me most: literature, politics, daily life, and culture.

 Farewell the neighing steed and the shrill trump,

 Yet, an added layer of subtext was produced by the first march, since it was set to this verse of a poem by Lord de Tabley which condemns the ceremony of war:

 Like a proud music that draws men on to die

 Madly upon the spears in martial ecstasy,

 A measure that sets heaven in all their veins

 And iron in their hands.